ajclarkson/ARMonkeyKit/README.md

 #ARMonkeyKit

-## Deprecated

 This repository was moved to Github from an old [Google Code repository](http://code.google.com/p/armonkeykit).
 It uses the now superceded jMonkeyEngine2.
-Any future development revival will be conducted on this repository and **not** Google Code.
+Any future development will be conducted on this repository and **not** Google Code.

 ## What Is ARMonkeyKit?